How to Get a French Passport

-• Unrestricted EU Access: The right to live, work, and study across all 27 European Union member states.
+• The right to live, work, and study in any of the 27 EU member states.

-• Powerful Global Mobility: Visa-free or visa-on-arrival travel to over 190 countries worldwide.
+• Visa-free or visa-on-arrival travel to around 185 countries.

-• World-Class Social Services: Access to France’s renowned public healthcare and education systems.
+• Access to France’s public healthcare and education systems.

-• A Legacy for Your Family: The ability to pass on the incredible gift of EU citizenship to your children.
+• The ability to pass French and EU citizenship to your children.

 Freedom of Movement and Residence in the EU